JonathanCass/chatapp/README.md

-Assignment Create a Chat Room.
+Assignment Create a Chat Room with:

-With Usernames, timestamps, and avatars.
+Usernames, timestamps, and avatars.
-The ability to change font size,color and type.
+Ability to change font size,color and type.
 Multitple rooms and private messaging.